NeKolep/NeKolePitmon-CyberSecurity/README.md

 #### The recent upload is the PDF file of my UML class chart on movies.
 ### The recent upload is my PNG and py files using the Python OOP program for flowers.
 ### The recent upload is the PNG and PDF files of my star topology.
 I've created a diagram to illustrate a basic network setup using the Star Topology, suitable for small office or home network environments.
 It's designed for simplicity and reliability, making it easy for users to connect their devices and share resources like the printer.
+#### The recent upload is my PNg file of  my SQLQuery example showing the code that i used to get my end results.